Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Position statements

 Equivariant machine learning is the study of symmetries in data and architectures.
-Often, one would like to design neural networks that respect data symmetries. \emph{Equivariant architectures} are models that respect these symmetries by their design.
+Often, one would like to design neural networks that respect data symmetries. \emph{Equivariant architectures} are models that respect these symmetries by design.
 This approach typically leads to improved inductive bias and sample complexity, as no data or weights are wasted on learning the symmetries.
-Conceptually, MPNNs and spectral GNNs are derived from two different symmetries.
+While both spectral GNNs and MPNNs are typically described as node permutation invariant or equivariant, this description is not specific enough to uniquely derive either of these classes.
+We advocate to root MPNNs and spectral GNNs in two different symmetries.

-\paragraph{MPNNs From neighborhood permutations} An MPNN can be seen as an architecture that processes, in each layer, each neighborhood of the graph separately.
+\paragraph{MPNNs From neighborhood permutations} An MPNN can be seen as an architecture that, in each layer, processes each node separately according to its neighborhood.
 The neighborhood multisets are represented as sequences.
-Since the same multiset can be ordered in different ways in a sequence, the network that processes the sequences should be \emph{invariant to permutations}.
-Hence, MPNNs are seen as architectures derived from the permutation symmetry of each neighborhood.
+Since the same multiset can be ordered in different ways in a sequence, the network that processes the sequences should be \emph{invariant to neighborhood permutations}.
+Hence, MPNNs are considered architectures that exploit the permutation symmetry of each neighborhood.
+In fact, one can show that standard message-passing mechanisms in MPNNs are universal approximators for general neighborhood functions.
+Namely, any continuous function that takes the sequence of node features at a neighborhood, and is invariant to their permutation, can be approximated by one layer of message passing (see Appendix \ref{app:mpnns_extensive} for more details).

 \paragraph{Spectral GNNs From eigenbasis invariance} Each layer in a spectral GNN is a computation that maps the signal to the frequency domain, processes its spectral representation, and maps it back to the graph domain.
-The mapping to the spectral domain is done by projection upon the eigenvectors of the GSO, and the mapping back is done by taking a linear combination of the eigenvectors, scaled by the spectral coefficients (see \cref{app:extensive_background} for more details).
+The mapping to the spectral domain is achieved by projecting onto the GSO eigenvectors, and the mapping back is done by taking a linear combination of the eigenvectors, weighted by the spectral coefficients.
 However, the eigenvectors are not uniquely defined given a GSO.
 For example, for any eigenvector $\vec{v}_j$, $-\vec{v}_j$ is also an eigenvector.
+More generally, there is no canonical choice of orthonormal eigenvectors within each eigenspace.
 Rather, only the eigenspaces are uniquely defined.
 Hence, a spectral GNN should be invariant to the choice of the eigenbasis.
-Definition~(\ref{eq:spec_layer_main}) is one example of an eigenbasis invariant GNN.
+Definition~(\ref{eq:spec_layer_main}) is only a specific example of an eigenbasis invariant GNN, but it is not known to be universal.
+Instead, we advocate defining general spectral GNNs as follows (written informally).